allanp/Speakap-SDK/dotnet/README.md

     ... do something with error ...
 }
 '''
-The '''C# ToDictionary() ''' is an extension method of NameValueCollection as shown below:
+The '''cs ToDictionary() ''' is an extension method of NameValueCollection as shown below:
-'''C#
+'''cs
 public static class NameValueCollectionExtensions
 {
     public static IDictionary<string,string> ToDictionary(this NameValueCollection collection)